sarvar95yil/rsschool-cv/cv.md

 ## 6. Experience

 I have no work experience, I studied various video lessons, as well as GLO Academy marathons.
 There is a portfolio site where other work that I did together is indicated, with video tutorials.
 In addition, I study from the book "Learning JavaScript Programming (Head First JavaScript Programming: A Brain-Friendly Guide)"
+You also can browse my newbie site: https://sarvar95yil.github.io/portfolio/

 ## 7. Education